HackaIran/HackaLottery/README.md

-# Paper.IO
+# HackaLotter
-Paper.IO game with javascript
+A system for hacka`s lotteries.